MSGED that can read SQUISH message bases. Based upon v2.05. | |||

 screen.
 Scroll through the menu directly below it for the

-color group you want to change and press
+color group you want to change and press to bring

 up the FOREGROUND, BACKGROUND menu.
 Selecting either of